ryankarlos/tsqlt_demo/README.md

 using the lightweight version.

 The rest of the demo, will assume you are using Management Studio which should be easy to replicate on Azure Data Studio.
-You should have a backup folder already present after installing Microsoft SQL server 2019.(`C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\Backup`).
-Right click on Databases in the object explorer
+You should have a backup folder already present in path `C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\Backup` after installing Microsoft SQL server 2019.

--> Restore Database and add path to .bak file as in screenshot below.
+Right click on 'Databases' in the object explorer, select 'Restore Database'[ and add path to .bak file as in screenshot below.
 Click OK to restore the database.
-Refresh the Database and you should see the `AdventureWorksLT2019` database in the object explorer.
+Refresh the 'Database' and you should see the `AdventureWorksLT2019` database in the object explorer.

 <img src="screenshots/tsqlt/restore_db.png">